 Metadata and reserved names

-$maxCount on a stream's metadata).
-Because of this you should not use names with a
+$maxCount in a stream's metadata.
+Do not use a

-$ prefix as event names, metadata keys, or stream names, except where detailed below.
+$ prefix for event names, metadata keys, or stream names, except as detailed below.

 The supported internal settings are:

-$maxCount then events will become eligible for scavenging when either criteria is met.
+$maxCount, events then become eligible for scavenging when either condition is met.
 For example, if you set

-$maxCount to 50,000, events will be marked as eligible for scavenging after either 10 seconds, or 50,000 events, have passed.
-Deleted items will only be removed once the scavenge process runs.
+$maxCount to 50,000, events qualify for scavenging after either 10 seconds or the accumulation of 50,000 events.
+Affected items are removed once the scavenge process runs.

-Security access control lists are also included in the
+Security access control lists (ACLs) are part of the

-You can find more details on access control lists can here.
+You can find more information on ACLs in the access control lists documentation.

 All names starting with

-$ are reserved space for internal use.
-The currently supported reserved internal names are:
+$ are reserved for internal use.
+The currently supported reserved internal names include:

-causationId patterns for any events it produces internally (linkTo/emit/etc).
+causationId patterns for any events they internally produce (e.g., through functions like

 Deleting streams and events

-Metadata in EventStoreDB defines whether an event is deleted or not.
-You can use stream metadata such as
+In EventStoreDB, metadata can determine whether an event is deleted or not.
+You can use stream metadata elements such as

-MaxCount to filter events considered deleted.
-When reading a stream, the index checks the stream's metadata to determine whether any of its events have been deleted.
+MaxCount to filter events marked as deleted.
+During a stream read, the index references the stream's metadata to determine if any events have been deleted.

-You cannot delete events from the middle of the stream.
-EventStoreDB only allows to truncate the stream.
+In EventStoreDB, you cannot selectively delete events from the middle of a stream.
+It only allows truncating the stream.

-EventStoreDB will always keep one event in the stream even if the stream was deleted, to indicate the stream existence and the last event version.
-Therefore, we advise you to append a specific event like
+Even if a stream has been deleted, EventStoreDB retains one event within the stream to indicate the stream's existence and provide information about the last event version.
+As a best practice, consider appending a specific event like

-$tb considers any event with an event number lower than its value as deleted.
-For example, if you had the following events in a stream :
+$tb) designates any event with an event number lower than its value as deleted.
+For instance, consider a stream with the following events:

 0@test-stream 1@test-stream 2@test-stream 3@test-stream

-$tb value to 3, a read of the stream would result in only reading the last event:
+$tb) value to 3, results in reading only the last event: